 - Remove the cakes from the tins using a butter knife around the edges.

-- Top the cake with the remaining coconut cream and the pulp from 1-2 fresh passionfruits.
+- Top the cake with the whipped coconut cream and spoon over the passionfruit pulp.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.